30-days-of-coding/30-days-of-html/day-1/README.md

 HTML is a markup language used to create web pages.
 It allows us to define the structure and content of a webpage by using special tags and elements.

+## How to create and open your first webpage

+First create a file named index.html

 ## Creating Your First HTML Page

 A simple html website: